ahonena/oslc-config-theory/README.md

 # oslc-config-theory
-This repository contains the set theoretic model of OSLC:Config using Isabelle.
+This repository contains the set theoretic model of OSLC:Config using lean4.